atmasphere/mc-coal/docs/source/data_api.rst

 .. http:post:: /api/data/(service)

-  :requestheader Authorization: A "Bearer" access token string.
-See the :ref:`OAuth2 <oauth2>` section for information on how to request an access token.
+  :requestheader Authorization: An access token using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.
+See :ref:`OAuth2 <oauth2>` for information on how to request an access token.
+The user tied to the access token will be considered the "authenticated user" for services that expect one.

   :status 403: No authenticated user.

   **Examples**: